Ethics and Your Boss

 Don’t ignore the problem and become complicit.
 Ethical business practices are a must and trust is vital.
 Help your boss gain an understanding of the situation by sharing your knowledge and insights from the playing field.

 With the passage of The Sarbanes-Oxley Act of 2002 (SOX), business wrongdoing became the burden of senior management.
-Middle managers and compliance professionals have a corporate responsibility to assist the CEO to see the compliance plan achieved.
+Middle managers and compliance professionals have a corporate responsibility to assist the CEO in seeing the compliance plan achieved.